CILIPS Chartered Institute of Library and Information Professionals in Scotland

 the CILIPS logo with a background photograph from a Black Lives Matter protest

-Our strengthened Commitment to Equalities, Diversity and Inclusion was approved by the CILIPS Trustee Board in September 2021, and below is an evolving collection of external anti-racism resources from Scotland and beyond.
+Our Commitment to Equalities, Diversity and Inclusion was first approved by the CILIPS Trustee Board in September 2021, and below is an evolving collection of external anti-racism resources from Scotland and beyond.

 All of the links contained in our evolving collections are aimed at providing a diverse selection of relevant resources for further reading and consideration.
 It is ultimately the responsibility of our members and their organisations to make decisions on their professional practice, based on a wide range of information and underpinned at all times by the CILIP Ethical Framework.
 We also note that the content of external links may be subject to change without our knowledge, and we encourage our members to please let us know if this ever appears to be the case.